The Harrington Family Web Site

 MIDI Music Files

-The only MIDI files provided below are GM (General MIDI) files, which will play on a computer or sound module that is GM compatible.
+The MIDI files provided below are all GM (General MIDI) files, which will play on a computer or sound module that is GM compatible.
 As a result, these files are pretty simple and are subject to limitations, like a standard set of 163 instrument patches, the use of just one MIDI unit, and the production of 16 simultaneous instrument sounds.
-The MIDI files I use at home employs a computer interface that enables access to thousands of different instrument patches, the simultaneous use of 8 MIDI sound modules (resulting in 128 simultaneous instruments).
+The MIDI files I use at home employs a computer interface that enables access to thousands of instrument patches, the simultaneous use of 8 MIDI sound modules (resulting in 128 simultaneous instruments).
 The rack of equipment in the photo at right contains half my sound modules, an eight-channel mixer, and 2 effects processors.
 Additional equipment (not shown) includes 5 more sound modules, amplifiers, speakers, recording equipment, boxes of cables and more.
 MIDI

 Some of the old 50's and 60's songs are listed below.